Locked track switch blamed in fatal South Carolina Amtrak crash

 In 2008, Congress mandated the implementation of PTC nationwide by the end of 2015, then extended that deadline until the end of 2018.

-Reporting by Rich McKay, David Shepardson in Washington and Jonathan Allen in New York editing by Tom Brown and Andrew Hay
+Reporting by Rich McKay, David Shepardson in Washington and Jonathan Allen in New York; Editing by Andrew Hay and Tom Brown